mc-datapacks/en/src/conventions/datapack_advancement.md

 **3. Datapack Advancement**

-If you choose, use normal syntax, then you have more than 1 datapack.
+Choose the normal syntax when you have more than one datapack under the namespace.

-> I recommend that you put it inside `/data/<namespace>/advancements/<datapack name>.json`.
+> the advancement *should* be inside `/data/<namespace>/advancements/<datapack name>.json`.

 Example Datapack: [Boomber360](https://www.planetminecraft.com/member/boomber360/).

 **Extra: Standalone Datapack**

-If you choose, use Standalone, then you have everything in 1 datapack only.
+Use standalone format when you are going only to have one datapack under the namespace.

 > Ex. `/data/global/advancements/standalone/<datapack name>.json`.